Hinoemata Kabuki | Traditional village kabuki passed down in the secluded area of Oku-Aizu [Hinoemata Village, Fukushima Prefecture]

 summary

-The term "village kabuki" might give the impression that it's inferior to full-fledged kabuki, but the performance far surpassed the realm of "country theater," and was a wonderful spectacle that clearly demonstrated the techniques and dedication that have been passed down through a long tradition
+The term "village kabuki" might give the impression that it's inferior to full-fledged kabuki, but the performance far surpassed the realm of "country theater," and was truly wonderful, showcasing the techniques and dedication that have been passed down through a long tradition

 Furthermore, due to its nature as a "votive kabuki performance," the main hall of the guardian shrine is located directly in front of the stage, at the very top